Skip to content

 Inject AIOHTTP request

-To inject web.Request in services, include wireup.integration.aiohttp module in the service modules when creating the container.
+To be able to inject web.Request, include the wireup.integration.aiohttp module in the injectables parameter when creating the container.

 container = wireup.create_async_container(